Two Small Business Owners and Widely Disparate Business End Games

 Now let’s look at Steve, who is also 65 and thinking about retiring at age 67.
 His business is, for our purposes, exactly like Martin’s, generating about $600 thousand in cash flow available to the owner on about $3 million in sales.

 Like Martin, Steve has distributed just about all of the $600 thousand from the business each year.
 The difference is that Steve realized that not all of that $600 thousand was really his earnings.
-He thought a decent salary for someone else running the business was about $200 thousand per year paid using a new tool to make pay stubs, but he and his wife organized their marital lifestyle to live on $300 thousand and paid taxes on that income.
+He thought a decent salary for someone else running the business was about $200 thousand per year, but he and his wife organized their marital lifestyle to live on $300 thousand and paid taxes on that income.

 Steve then took the after-tax remainder of his company’s “income”, or $180 thousand ($300 thousand less taxes of 40%), and invested it with a local financial planner.
 By the time he reached 65, they had been saving at the rate of about $180 thousand per year for about 20 years, and they had an investment portfolio of well more than $6 million.